lukassnoek/NI-edu/NI-edu/section_intros/1_python.md

 # Python for (f)MRI analysis
 In this week, you will learn how to use Python for (f)MRI analysis.
-We'll guide you through the basics of Python as well as several data analysis packages.
+We assume that you are familiar with basic Python syntax and constructs and the Python packages *Matplotlib, *Pandas*, and *Numpy*.
+If not, [on the next page](../other/python_recap.md) we explain how to brush up your Python skills using a set of tutorials we developed for [another course](https://lukas-snoek.com/introPy) at the University of Amsterdam.